FriendsOfAkeneo/CustomEntityBundle/README.md

 ## Documentation

-Some example usages for this bundle can be found in the [PIM documentation](http://docs.akeneo.com/master/cookbook/custom_entity/index.html)
+Some example usages for this bundle can be found in the [PIM documentation](http://docs.akeneo.com/master/cookbook/custom_entity/index.html) but it's only available for Akeneo PIM 1.3 (and previous versions).
+For last versions, you have to use reference datas in Akeneo PIM (http://docs.akeneo.com/latest/cookbook/catalog_structure/creating_a_reference_data.html).

 The custom entity bundle provides the following tools to help managing custom entities inside the Akeneo PIM.